Best Music Programs for Self-Contained IEP Classrooms

 Top Pick

-QuaverMusic is a comprehensive digital music curriculum with interactive lessons, songs, videos, and activities that can be adapted for mixed-ability self-contained settings.
-It works well for teachers who want structured music instruction with visual and auditory supports built in.
+QuaverMusic is a broad digital music curriculum with songs, videos, interactive lessons, and teacher-led activities that can be adapted for self-contained special education classrooms.
+It is strongest when teachers need structured music lessons that can be paired with visuals, adapted response modes, turn-taking routines, and IEP-aligned participation goals.

 *****4.5